Muzammal-Naseer/NRP/README.md

 Purifiers are trained to handle $l_inf <=16$ but you can try $l_2$ bounded attacks as well

 ## How to by-pass NRP using Straight through Estimation?
 You can by-pass NRP using backpass method.
-We provide an example of such an attack using targetted PGD:
+We provide an example of such an attack using targeted PGD:
 ```
   python bypass_nrp.py ----test_dir val/ --purifier NRP --eps 16 --model_type res152
 ```

 ## NRP as Dynamic Defense
 Dynamic inference can help against whitebox attacks.
-We use a very simple methdology: Perturbe the incoming sample with random noise and then purify it using NRP.
+We use a very simple methodology: Perturbe the incoming sample with random noise and then purify it using NRP.
 The drawback is that we lose some clean accuracy.

 ```
   python purify.py ----dir adv_images --purifier NRP --dynamic
 ```

 ## Citation